Nurse Aide

 Purchase a Background Check and Drug Screening (Required for all programs before clinical).
 JCC will not accept background check results from any company other than

 Background Check and Drug Screening must be done after registration and prior to the first day of Nurse Aide I class.
-You will receive an email with a barcode for the drug screen which should be taken to LabCorp.
+You will receive an email with a barcode for the drug screen which should be taken to Labcorp.

 Physical Examination - upload the completed Medical form in ViewPoint.